Master's degree - Public Law

 Program Objectives

-Focused on both general and specialized public law, at the national and European levels, the program also prepares students for various civil service entrance exams (administrative judge, hospital director, administrator, military commissioner, public finance inspector).
-It also provides access to highly qualified positions that allow, after four years of public service, eligibility for internal civil service competitive exams.
+Focused on both general and specialized public law, at the national and European levels, the program also prepares students for various administrative competitive examinations (administrative judge, hospital director, senior civil servant, armed forces commissioner, public finance inspector).

 Key Strengths of the Master's Program :